 11.0 TBC Organisation Support Section Manager Reviewed and updated into new template, grammatical amendment and the version control.
-Title - Inserted 'State', and TBC deleted '30' and replaced with '20'.
-1.1 Deleted '30' and replaced with '20'.
-Deleted 'are not' and replaced with 'may not be'.
+Title - Inserted 'State', and deleted '30' and replaced with '20'.
+1.1 Deleted '30' and replaced with 'may not be'.
 2.1 Inserted '(the 'Act').
 Deleted 'sector'.
 3.1 Deleted '30' and replaced with '20'.
+3.2 Inserted '(the 'Act').
+Deleted 'sector'.
+3.3 Deleted '30' and replaced with '20'.
 3.2 Inserted Council's responsibility to establish access directions.
 3.3 Deleted 'this' replaced with 'the'.
 4.1 Added definition for 'Access Direction'.
 5.2 Inserted new clause relating to Council's access directions and approval directions.
 5.4 Updated definition of how and when an OPA direction is established.
 5.5 Updated assessment criteria and renewal timeframes to reflect current Attorney General Guidelines.
 5.6 Added 'to the Governance Section' and 'Part 6 of'.
 Deleted 'specifying that access be requested under s.54 of'.
-5.7 Deleted 'No fee will be payable for Public Access requests'.
-5.7 Inserted 'Council may
+5.7 Deleted 'No fee will be TBC 'Part 6 of'.
+Deleted 'specifying that access be requested under s.54 of'.

 WARNING: This is a controlled document.
 Hardcopies of this document may not be the latest version.
-Before using this document, check it is the latest version, refer to Council's website www.portstephens.nsw.gov.au
+Before using this document, check it is the latest version; refer to Council's website www.cortstephens.nsw.gov.a